TijsM/mixpanel-course/README.md

 Unbounded retention

 - calculates the percentage of users who come back on a specific day (or week, month, etc.) or any time unit afterwards.

+# Chapter 6: Grow and scale

+## How do you measure growth?

+Growth is difficult to measure

+- eg. Amount of user -> can be misleading because of marketing efforts/budgets.

+**Determine a north start metric that indicates growth**

+## how should your growth strategy change as you company matures?

+Measuring growth is even more important when your target audience moves from a niche audience to a more brought audience.

+In the early days you will try a lot of different things to look for PMF (product market fit) later, with the gained insides from earlier, more specific iterations will be made.

+## How can a product manager drive growth?

+Find what actions lead to value moments

+- eg. Facebook - a person needs 7 - 10 friends to not immediately churn

+> The strategy is to try and understand, as soon as possible, what a retained user regularly does and then try to get users who are not retained to form the same habits.

+## Where are my most valuable users coming from?

+By Using Mixpanel Segments you can attach a segment where the user found the product.
+We can later see what marketing efforts lead to the most users that didn't churn.